 Let G be a cycle-free connected straight-line graph with predefined edge lengths and fixed order of incident edges around each vertex.
 We address the problem of deciding whether there exists a simple polygon P such that G is the straight skeleton of P. We show that for given G such a polygon P might not exist, and if it exists it might not be unique.
-For the later case we give an example with exponentially many suitable polygons.
-For small star graphs and caterpillars we show necessary and sufficient conditions for constructing P.
+For small star graphs and caterpillars we give necessary and sufficient conditions for constructing P.